Photonsters/anycubic-photon-docs/FAQ.md

 ### I've just bought a Photon, what accessories should I get?
 - What you need before printing by Kevin Rank. http://makerfun3d.com/toolbox-resin-printers
+- You will also need a known good branded USB stick, formatted FAT32.
+The included one is known to be problematic and prone to failure.
+Transfer all the files from it to your known good USB stick.

 ## BUILD PLATE TRAMMING (LEVELING)